IgniteUI/igniteui-documentation/topics/01_General-and-Getting-Started/09_Manually_Updating_Previous_Versions.md

 In Visual Studio, remove the existing references for the Infragistics assemblies from your project.

 ​2.
 Add and reference the new version of the Infragistics assemblies in your project.

--   If you have the latest version of the assembly files installed, copy them from the %%ProductName%% installation folder.
-(See the default the path in the [Prerequisites](#prerequisites) block.)
--   If you don’t have the latest version of the assembly files installed, extract the files from the installation .zip archive.
-The assembly files reside in the MVC directory stored in archive.
-(For download instruction, see the [Prerequisites](#prerequisites) block.)

 >**Note:** The method by which you add the assemblies to your project will vary depending on the type of deployment.
 In most cases, removing the old assemblies from the bin folder and adding the new assemblies to the bin folder will be adequate but the steps may differ if you are using a different deployment method, e.g. when the assemblies are in the Global Assembly Cache (GAC).